MarcoMuellner/PyMesaHandler/README.md

 object["initial_mass"] = 5
 ```
 and run it. **Thats it**.
 The file will now have the
 changed mass as its parameter.
+You can use any parameter that is
+available through your installed Mesa version.

 PyMesaHandler also includes MesaReader, whichs documentation can be
 found [here](https://wmwolf.github.io/py_mesa_reader/).